There's no doubt Kajabi was the OG of course platforms. A decade ago.

 What is Kajabi?

-Kajabi is an online course and marketing platform, created by Kenny Rueter in 2010.
-Rueter wanted to sell a lawn sprinkler he'd created for his son, and couldn't find digital sales infrastructure he liked.
-Over a decade later, Kajabi is a leading online course platform and an alternative to the marketplaces of online learning platforms--recently announcing $5 billion in creator earnings.
+It's an online course and marketing platform.
+Kenny Rueter created it in 2010.
+He wanted to sell a lawn sprinkler he'd created for his son.
+But he couldn't find the digital sales infrastructure he liked.
+Today, Kajabi is a well-known online course platform.
+Importantly, it's self-hosted; it's part of a movement of hosted course platforms that let creators own their work (unlike a course marketplace).

-But Kajabi is expensive, and there's a market full of course platforms innovating and changing how we think about online courses.
-That means that--for most course creators--there are better options.
+But Kajabi is expensive.
+And there are tons of course platforms innovating and changing how we think about online courses.
+For most course creators there are better options.

 These are the top 5 alternatives to Kajabi